Kamran-Afzali/Kamran-Afzali.github.io/_posts/QC.md

 ### 3. **Data Access and User Permissions**
    - **Who will need access to this data?** Gather details about users, their roles, and their access levels (e.g., read-only, write, administrative).
-   - **What access control measures are needed?** For example, are multi-factor authentication (MFA), VPN access, or IP whitelisting required?
+   - **What access control measures are needed?** For example, are multi-factor authentication (MFA), VPN access, etc.?
+   - **How often will this data be accessed, and by how many users?** This can influence storage capacity and performance requirements.
    - **Will data be shared with collaborators outside your institution or country?** If yes, clarify the security and compliance requirements for cross-institutional or cross-border data sharing.
 What level of access control and anonymization will be required for sharing?
-   - **How often will this data be accessed, and by how many users?** This can influence storage capacity and performance requirements.

 ### 4. **Data Encryption and Protection**
    - **Is data encryption required at rest and in transit?** If yes, ask if there are specific encryption standards they must follow (e.g., AES-256).